Azure/azure-sdk/docs/android/implementation.md

 * Default and static interface methods
 * Repeating annotations

-{% include requirement/MUST id="android-library-source-compat" %} use source and target compatibility set to 1.8.
+{% include requirement/MUST id="android-library-source-compat" %} set your Gradle project's source and target compatibility level to 1.8.

-{% include requirement/MUST id="android-library-shrink-code" %} [shrink your code](https://developer.android.com/studio/build/shrink-code.html#shrink-code)
+{% include requirement/MUSTNOT id="android-library-java-api" %} use Java 8+ APIs.
+Some such APIs are able to be down-leveled using [Java 8+ API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) provided by Android Gradle Plugin 4.0.0+.
+However many developers may not be using a sufficiently updated version of the plugin, and library desugaring injects additional code into the customer's application, potentially increasing the APK size or method count.
+This includes use of the following Java 8+ APIs:

+* Sequential streams (`java.util.stream`)
+* `java.time`
+* `java.util.function`
+* Java 8+ additions to `java.util.{Map,Collection,Comparator}`
+* Optionals (`java.util.Optional`, `java.util.OptionalInt` and `java.util.OptionalDouble`)
+* Java 8+ additions to `java.util.concurrent.atomic` (new methods on `AtomicInteger`, `AtomicLong` and `AtomicReference`)
+* `ConcurrentHashMap`

-{% include requirement/MUST id="android-library-64bit" %} Release the library as a 64-bit AAR.
+{% include requirement/MUST id="android-library-aar" %} release the library as an Android AAR.

-{% include requirement/MUST id="android-library-resoiurce-prefix" %} define a `resourcePrefix` of `azure_<service>` in the `build.gradle` android section if using resources.
+{% include requirement/MUST id="android-library-resource-prefix" %} define a `resourcePrefix` of `azure_<service>` in the `build.gradle` android section if using resources.

+{% include requirement/SHOULD id="android-library-shrink-code" %} include a Proguard configuration in the AAR to assist developers in correctly minifying their applications when using the library.

-{% include requirement/MUST id="android-library-proguard" %} use `consumerProguardFiles` if you need to change Proguard settings to support the client library.
+{% include requirement/MUST id="android-library-proguard" %} use `consumerProguardFiles` if you include a Proguard configuration in the library.

 ## Configuration